org-fat-potato-uk/weather_research/README.md

 This repository contains example projects and workflow templates for hydrological and meteorological data verification using [EarthKit](https://github.com/ecmwf/earthkit), [PyFlow](https://github.com/ecmwf/pyflow), and [Wellies](https://github.com/ecmwf/pyflow-wellies).

 > **Disclaimer:**
 > This repository contains internal research, fact-finding, and experimental workflows.
 The code and examples provided are for demonstration and exploration purposes only.
-They are **not** intended for production use and do **not** represent production-quality code or official ECMWF workflows.
+They are **not** intended for production use and do **not** represent production-quality code or official workflows.

 ## Structure